robotraconteur-contrib/RobotRaconteur_Gazebo_Server_Plugin/README.md

 `--robotraconteur-server-nodename=`*nodename*

 Set the NodeName of the server plugin.
-Default is "experimental.gazebo.GazeboServer".
+Default is "org.gazebosim.gazebo.GazeboServer".

 `--robotraconteur-server-nodeid=`*nodeid*